tendermint/tendermint/docs/spec/consensus/checkvalidators.md

 two headers (whose heigts differ by more than 1), the LightClient can trust  the newer header under the assumption it trusted the old one.

+This document contains some math formulas.
+To ease reading, the file /tendermint/docs/spec/pdfs/checkvalidators.pdf displays them correctly.

 ## Definitions

   * header fields